jesus-333/Variational-Autoencoder-for-EEG-analysis/New Code/README/README_training.md

 ```

-# Train with wandb
+# Integration with wandb

-If you have install the wandb python library you can use function inside `wandb_trainig.py` script to train the network and keep track of the traing results through wandb
+If you have install the [wandb](https://wandb.ai/) python library you can use the functions inside `wandb_trainig.py` script to train the network and keep track of the traing results through wandb.
+For each model there is a function called `train_wandb_model_name` (e.g. for MBEEGNet `train_wandb_MBEEGNet`)

 # Training config for each model